 Pork Posole Stew

 A hearty stew sounds nice on a chilly night, and this pork posole is a yummy take on your classic.
-Basically, pork roast simmers on low with onion, garlic, chicken broth, Rotel tomatoes, lime, and carrots.
+Pork roast simmers on low with onion, garlic, chicken broth, Rotel tomatoes, lime, and carrots.
 To add some texture, the recipe calls for hominy, a type of ground corn, but you can easily just sub in some extra veggies.

 Now that you have a slew of Whole30 crockpot recipes on hand, you have no excuse to not try them.
 We promise that you won’t be disappointed (or hungry an hour later, either).